 While not necessarily a mod, it’s nice to know how many hours your dirt bike has on it for a number of reasons.
 You know when to do preventative maintenance, or how much longer you can ride before needing a suspension or engine service.

-A simple hour meter with a tach (Amazon) is one of the cheapest mods, but it will save you time and money in the long run from ‘guessing’ how long ago your last oil change was…
+A simple hour meter with a tach (check price on Amazon) is one of the cheapest mods, but it will save you time and money in the long run from ‘guessing’ how long ago your last oil change was…

 Lowering a CRF250F